polixis-tech/polixis-qa-task/README.md

 ![](image/then-see-me.PNG)

 ---
-#### Given a simple graph depicted using html canvas the test code should identify and return the following:
+#### The above-displayed simple graph uses html canvas.
+Please identify and return by a  test code the following:

 <ol>
   <li>Number of nodes which do not have an avatar.</li>